status-im/nim-faststreams/README.md

 * Block compressors and Block ciphers

-  These can benefit significantly from a more precise control of the size of the buffered pages which can be configured to match the block size of the encoder.
+  These can benefit significantly from a more precise control over the stride of the buffered pages which can be configured to match the block size of the encoder.

 * Content with known length

-  Some streams have known length which allows us to accurately estimate the size of the transformed content.
+  Some streams have a known length which allows us to accurately estimate the size of the transformed content.
 The `len` and `ensureRunway` APIs make sure such cases are handled as optimally as possible.

 ## Basic API usage

-The FastStreams API consists of 3 major object types:
+The FastStreams API consists of ony few major object types:

 ### `InputStream`